TIVerse/fastalloc/README.md

 ## Security

 Security is important to us.
-If you discover any security related issues, please email security@tiverse.org instead of using the issue tracker.
+If you discover any security related issues:

+1. **Do NOT** open a public GitHub issue
+2. Email the maintainer directly: eshanized@proton.me
+3. Include:
+   - Detailed description of the vulnerability
+   - Steps to reproduce
+   - Potential impact
+   - Suggested fix (if any)

+We will acknowledge receipt within 48 hours and provide a timeline for a fix.
+Security issues will be prioritized and patched in expedited releases.

+See [SECURITY.md](SECURITY.md) for our full security policy.

 ## License